-The charge point needs a good mobile signal to work reliably, but will connect to multiple mobile phone networks if the signal from one is poor.
-Your installer must insure that the signal received is greater than 14 CSQ when they install the unit (in-line with the product technical requirements) and offer a signal boost option if appropriate.
+The charge point that connect via GPRS signal need a good mobile signal to work reliably, but will connect to multiple mobile phone networks if the signal from one is poor.
+Your installer must ensure that the signal received is greater than 14 CSQ when they install the unit (in-line with the product technical requirements) and offer a signal boost option if appropriate.

 To restore connection, please try the following steps:

 1. To help get your unit back online, you can try rebooting the unit.
 If safe to do so, please try flicking the switch to off on your main consumer unit or isolator for your charge point, wait 30 seconds, and then switch it on again.

 2. If your charge point does not come online after a reset (or drops out again), we will need to raise this with your installer.
 They will be able to advise you on the options to get your signal boosted and more reliably connected to our app.